EEG-project-capstone/eeg-auditory-stimulus/README.md

 Ultimately, this repository lays the groundwork for a modular EEG software toolkit that can be adapted for real-time, bedside usage in both healthy individuals and patients with brain injuries.

+## Repository Structure
+To read more about what each folder contains, please navigate to their respective folders in the repository.
+Below is a brief explanation of each file.

+- `configs/`: Configuration files for experiments and data processing.
+- `eeg_auditory_stimulus/`: Core Python modules for EEG analyses.
+- `notebooks/`: Jupyter notebooks detailing data exploration and analysis workflows.
+- `preprocessing/`: Scripts for preprocessing raw EEG data.
+- `.gitignore`: Specifies files and directories to be ignored by Git.
+- `LICENSE`: License information for the repository.
+- `README.md`: This document.
+- `main.py`: Main script to run analyses.
+- `requirements.txt`: List of Python dependencies.
+- `setup.py`: Script for setting up the Python package.

+A high-level look at our repository structure:
 ```
 eeg-auditory-stimulus/
 ├── configs/